newchuyalong/libgdx-learning/Box2d.md

 world.step(1/60f, 6, 2);
 ```

 The first argument is the time-step, or the amount of time you want your world to simulate.
-In most cases you want this to be a fixed time step. libgdx recommends `1/45f` (which is 1/45th of a second) for mobile phones or `1/300f` (1/300th of a second).
+In most cases you want this to be a fixed time step. libgdx recommends using either `1/45f` (which is 1/45th of a second) or `1/300f` (1/300th of a second).

 The other two arguments are `velocityIterations` and `positionIterations`.
 For now we will leave these at `6` and `2`, but you can read more about them in the Box2D documentation.